BelfrySCAD/BOSL2/tutorials/Attachments.md

 parent by translating it into the parent.
 You can do this with the `overlap=` argument to `attach()`.
-A positive value will cause the child to overlap the parent, and a negative value will move the child away from the parent, leaving a small gap, which may be helpful when doing differences.
+A positive value will cause the child to overlap the parent, and a negative value will move the child away from the parent, leaving a small gap.
 In the first example we use a very large value of overlap so the cube is sunk deeply into the parent.
 In the second example a large negative overlap value raises the child high above the parent.